DazuDev/DazuDev/README.md

 To start, I'm someone who loves technology, specifically programming, software development, and assembling components that result in functional hardware.<br><br>

 When I have free time to study, I delve into programming languages and enjoy working on small projects.
-My recent projects have focused on automating processes and actions in Windows using files with extensions like .bat, .vbs, .reg, .ps1, among others.
+My recent projects have focused on automating processes and actions in Windows using files with extensions like .bat, .vbs, .reg, .ps1, among others.<br><br>

 </div>